LIVCK/livck-docs/upgrade-docker.md

 ## Step 1 - `Update LIVCK`

-If you installed the software without Docker, you've come to the right place.
+If you installed the software with the Docker-Compose Stack (install.sh), you've come to the right place.

 The whole thing takes a few minutes and is very easy to understand.